NeymarJohn/grpc_working/cpp/cpptutorial.md

 With gRPC we can define our service once in a .proto file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by gRPC.
 We also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy interface updating.

-[possibly insert more advantages here]

 ## Example code and setup

-The example code for our tutorial is in [grpc/grpc-common/cpp/route_guide](https://github.com/grpc/grpc-common/cpp/route_guide).
+The example code for our tutorial is in [grpc/grpc-common/cpp/route_guide](https://github.com/grpc/grpc-common/tree/master/cpp/route_guide).
 To download the example, clone the `grpc-common` repository by running the following command:
 ```shell
 $ git clone https://github.com/google/grpc-common.git
 ```